 Current research projects in our lab include:

-Identifying how streamflow regimes are altered by urbanization: When we urbanize landscapes, we fundamentally alter the partitioning of water at and below the land surface.
+Exploring how streamflow regimes and water quality are altered by urbanization: When we urbanize landscapes, we fundamentally alter the partitioning of water at and below the land surface.
 However, these impacts are complex, and differ from place to place.
 To better relate watershed form and function in urban landscapes, we have several ongoing projects using publicly available timeseries and geospatial datasets in cities across the US.